ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

         return;
     }
 ```
-In case we have CDN availability lower than our threshold - let's simply return the answer with the worst performance as `fallback`:
+In case we have the CDN availability lower than our threshold - we simply return the answer with the worst performance as `fallback`:
 ```typescript
 // Fallback.
 Create array map with performance data for each providers from original list
     const perfProvidersData = providers.map(